mattlean/lean-js-app-starter/README.md

 **🗄️ Support for PostgreSQL & MongoDB**

 > Connect to [PostgreSQL](https://postgresql.org) and [MongoDB](https://mongodb.com) easily with [Prisma](https://prisma.io).
-Containerized databases are available so you aren't required to install databases directly on your machine.
+Containerized databases are available so you aren't required to install databases natively on your machine.

 **⚡ Hot module replacement & auto-reloading**